-Unfortunately, several smart homeowners overlook one option that could provide a lot of pleasure and mental relaxation with not much effort.
+Unfortunately, several smart homeowners overlook one option that could provide a lot of pleasure and mental relaxation with little effort.
 We are talking about the lighting, of course.

-Science has been reporting some fascinating results in our moods when humans are exposed to specific lighting schemes.
+Science has reported fascinating results in our moods when humans are exposed to specific lighting schemes.
 So why not take advantage of their findings?

-But too many of them do no more than this in regards to their lighting.
-We suggest you go a step further is apply a smart home mood lighting plan in your home.
+But too many of them do no more than this regarding their lighting.
+We suggest you go a step further by applying a smart home mood lighting plan.

 Harnessing the effects of mood lighting will do wonders for your mental and physical health.

 Let’s begin with what mood lighting means.
-This is the result you get by creating specific micro-atmospheres within a room using a light scheme.
+You get this result by creating specific micro-atmospheres within a room using a light scheme.

-In general terms, mood lighting typically involves the use soft lighting, but not always.
-This type of lighting does not disrupt existing task lights in the room – it actually compliments them.
+In general terms, mood lighting typically involves soft lighting, but not always.
+This type of lighting does not disrupt existing task lights in the room – it compliments them.